jbeard4/SCION/src/pages/scion-5-release-announcement/index.md

 ## Intention to migrate from Github to Gitlab

 Last, I wanted to mention my intention to migrate from Github to Gitlab for hosting the SCION source code.
-I intend to do this to protest Microsoft's (who recently purchased Github) contract with the Department of Immigration and Customs Enforcement (ICE).
+I intend to do this to protest Microsoft's (who recently purchased Github) contract with United States Immigration and Customs Enforcement (ICE).
 I signed a [petition](https://github.com/selfagency/microsoft-drop-ice) to this effect, and I have thought a lot about this in the months since.

 On the one hand, I am not opposed to using Microsoft's open source technologies.
 I use a lot of it in SCION, for example integrating with the MS Botbuilder framework and VSCode IDE.
 Also, I don't have any illusion that my action, as an individual developer, will have any effect on Microsoft's decision-making.
 It's only when it looks like the cost to Microsoft outweighs the benefit that any action will be taken.
 And Microsoft does a lot of business with the US government, so this will likely require a sea change among developers before they start to take notice.